This page only contains an introduction. Use the buttons in the upper right hand corner of the page to jump straight to the more informational pages.

 All my computers are named after famous Cartoon characters.
 That's why I've named my Raspberry Pis after Minions.
 Currently Dave and Stuart are on 24/7 duty.
 But when the time comes when they need more help I'm sure more Minions will join in.

 Currently I have 2 Raspberry Pis on 24/7 duty.
 Combined they replace my previous power hungry server, saving me about some €120 a year on my electricity bill.
 Their combined tasks are:

 And this list will certainly be expanded as time goes by.

 It is difficult to say what future tasks my Minions are going to perform.
 It all depends on the time I can spend on the projects.
 Here's a short list of things I'm planning to teach my Minions in the nearby future.
 The list is by no means complete, or in any particular order of priority."

 Oh and by the way, did I tell you that the Raspberry Pi can run my SB-Assembler Version 3 without any modifications?
 And on top of that it even supports avrdude (installable from the Debian repository).
-Now you can even use the Rasberry Pi to develop your 8-bit microcontroller projects!
+Now you can even use the Raspberry Pi to develop your 8-bit micro controller projects!